Nb1X/LegacyUs/README.md

 ⚠️ If you want to play Legacy Us on Windows but you don't have a licence, you can use LDPlayer 9 / BlueStacks.

 ⏺ It is recommended to play with Windows.

-To install the game, you can use the official patcher available on the releases.